 Insurance companies are very good at convincing injury victims who represent themselves to accept inadequate settlements in resolution of their claims.
 Lawyers can often negotiate higher settlements for personal injury claims, even after their fees are deducted from the recovery.

 If you get an offer from an insurance company that seems low, you can consult a personal injury lawyer for a reality check before you accept the settlement.
-You don't have to hire the lawyer, but you'll find out if the lawyer believes you can obtain a signficantly higher recovery if you retain counsel or litigate your case.
+You don't have to hire the lawyer, but you'll find out if the lawyer believes you can obtain a significantly higher recovery if you retain counsel or litigate your case.